mikezackles/nocopy/README.md

 Dynamic Memory ([`nocopy::heap`](test/heap.cpp))
 -

-Nocopy includes a very basic heap implementation (not thread safe).
+Right now this is mostly a proof of concept, but `nocopy` includes a very basic heap implementation (not thread safe).
 So, for example, one system could create a heap inside a buffer, send the buffer to another system, and that system could then edit it directly.
-There may also be interesting possibilities here using COW filesystems such as btrfs.

-A higher level interface may be forthcoming, but for now, clients must manage heap allocations manually.
+Please let me know if you find interesting use cases.

 For variable byte size heap support, make sure to set the AssumeSameSizedByte template parameter to false (divides the maximum heap size by `CHAR_BIT`).

+Note that a higher level interface may be forthcoming, but for now, clients must manage heap allocations manually.

 ```c++
 #include <nocopy.hpp>